Particular/docs.particular.net/samples/nhibernate/custom-mappings/sample.md

 The Loquacious api is NHibernate its native fluent mapping ability.
 You declare your mapping in code just like FluentNHibernate but using a different syntax.
 It can help you create a type-safe configuration but you can also create your custom mappings.
 The benefit is that this api is already available via the NHibernate package so requires no additional downloads.

-Creating mappings with this API is very similar to its native xml mapping.
-Meaning that for each entity a mappings needs to be created.
+Creating mappings with the Loquacious API is similar to its native xml mapping but then in code.

 To use it:

-1. Create a custom NHibernte configuration object.
+1. Create a custom NHibernate configuration object.
 2. Use either the model mapping or convention mapping features.
 3. Pass it to the NServiceBus NHibernate configuration.